Insites Docs Developers guide ReferenceCLI ToolGetting Started with the Insites CLI Tool

 Note

-You can connect multiple Instances to a single codebase.
-This capability allows you to deploy your codebase to different environments to suit your software development needs.
-For example, you can deploy to a staging environment to beta-test your Instance.
-Once your codebase is ready for production, you can then deploy it to a production environment.
+You can connect multiple instances to a single codebase.
+This allows you to deploy your codebase to different environments to suit your development needs.
+For example, you can deploy to a staging environment for testing, then deploy the same codebase to production once it is ready.

 Worked example: